-(1) For financial institutions, etc.

-- OIn collaboration with business lobby groups and finance bureaus, etc., the FSA holds lectures and seminars for financial institutions, etc., to continuously improve AML/CFT measures, etc. During 2021, it held 79 lectures and seminars for the development of systems of financial institutions in Japan. - OIn June 2021, MAFF sent materials to prefectural government employees to raise their awareness of the need for efforts to improve AML/CFT measures, etc.
+- (1) For financial institutions, etc. - o In collaboration with business lobby groups and finance bureaus, etc., the FSA holds lectures and seminars for financial institutions, etc., to continuously improve AML/CFT measures, etc. During 2022, it held 147 lectures and seminars for the development of systems of financial institutions in Japan.
+In collaboration with the Ministry of Finance (MOF), opinion exchanges were conducted with the Japan Virtual and Crypto assets Exchange Association and virtual assets exchange service provider on how to respond to the current international situation concerning Ukraine, followed by a request for action.
+After making this request, opinion exchanges were continued to promote the thorough and further strengthening of AML/CFT measures, etc. - In June 2022, MAFF organized seminars for the relevant personnel of prefectural government employees to raise their awareness of the need for efforts to improve AML/CFT measures, etc. - o In October 2021, MOF conducted seminars for currency exchanging operator on the amendment of the Foreign Exchange Inspection Guidelines for the further strengthening of AML/CFT measures, etc.